-- 3.1 Each Member is responsible for declaring their interests, but advice can be sought from the Monitoring Officer, Democratic Services Manager or legal officer and / or Democratic Services officer to the Panel.
-Further advice regarding individual declarations of interest can be found in The Code of Conduct and in the guidance produced by the Department of Communities and Local Government.
+- 3.1 Each Member is responsible for declaring their interests, but advice can be sought from the Monitoring Officer, Head of Governance or legal officer and / or clerk to the Panel.
+Further advice regarding individual declarations of interest can be found in the Members' Code of Conduct and in the guidance produced by the Department of Communities and Local Government.
 Failure to disclose an interest may have the consequences set out in paragraphs 3.13 below. - 3.2 The Local Government Act 2000 (as amended by the Localism Act 2011) re-obliged Local Authorities to introduce a Code of Conduct for Members.
 The Code was adopted by the Council on July 2012.
 The requirements relating to the declaration of Disclosable Pecuniary Interests are detailed in the Members' Code of Conduct found earlier in this section.
 The requirements of the Code of Conduct are applicable to Members when dealing with planning matters.

 - 3.3 A Statutory Register of Members' Interests is maintained by Democratic Services.
-It is the individual Member's responsibility to notify the Monitoring Officer any changes to their own Interests, whether by way of addition or deletion, as soon as they occur.
+It is the individual Member's responsibility to notify the Monitoring Officer of any changes to their own Interests, whether by way of addition or deletion, as soon as they occur.
 Members are also required to register any gifts or hospitality received, over £25 in value. - 3.4 Members and Officers must observe the Council's Anti-Fraud and Corruption Policy which aims to identify issues of fraud and corruption, bring them into the open and ensure that investigations are carried out appropriately.
-A copy of this Policy is available via Democratic Services.
 The policy clearly states that when dealing with planning applications, gifts or hospitality must not be accepted.
 Examples of what is meant by "gifts and hospitality" are given in the Policy.
 Again, if required, advice can be sought from the Monitoring Officer. - 3.5 Any Member who has substantial property interests, or other interests which would prevent them from voting on a regular basis, should avoid serving on the Development Management Panels.